pH-7/RESTful-API-TDD-book/body.md

 Finally, writing your unit tests, will make you writing class better and cleaner, with better method names and a nicer architecture in general.
 It will also decrease bugs.

+# REST API is Stateless!

+A REST API can't remember what happened from the previous request, no server-side sessions.

+It has to be stateless and can't remember any history from any previous requests

 # What are Endpoints?

 An API Endpoint is a unique URI which represents an object (the resource) of the API and accessed by a client application from an HTTP request.